 The Lodge's recently renovated, air-conditioned rooms and two-bedroom suites (for 1 to 5 guests) include refrigerators, televisions, and en suite bathrooms.

 Some rooms offer ocean views.
-There's free WiFi and complimentary coffee, tea and hot chocolate.
+There are free WiFi and complimentary coffee, tea, and hot chocolate.
 There's also a computer in the lobby for e-mail or browsing.
-The two-story, 1950s-California beach vintage style hotel has been operated by the Gregory family for three generations.
+The Gregory family has operated the two-story, 1950s-California beach vintage style hotel for three generations.
 Rates start at $199 per night.

 The Hotel Carmel reminds me a lot of the smaller European hotels I love so much with their grand but postage-stamp-size entryways and gracious, stately lobbies.

-The lobby's high ceilings, tiled floor, dramatic white columns and classic, oversize fireplace capture the gracious Spanish revival elements of the 1920s.
+The lobby's high ceilings, dramatic white columns. and oversize fireplace captures the gracious Spanish revival elements of the 1920s.

-The hotel has 97 graciously appointed guest rooms and suites, some with views.
-And you can't beat the location - the hotel practically sits on the popular Third Street Promenade and adjacent Santa Monica Place.
+The hotel has 97 guest rooms and suites, some with views.
+And you can't beat the location - the hotel practically sits on the famous Third Street Promenade.